CragglesG/school-emails/README.md

 This is a handy tool to verify whether an email is from a primary or secondary school that is recognised by a government institution.

-**Warning: The JavaScript function is currently not working as expected.
-I am working on a fix.**

 ## Installation

 Installation is simple, all you have to do is clone this repo into your working directory: